706f6c6c7578/oc/README.md

 users can hide the server response.
 Why and when should you use a Guard node as first hop?
 In case you are not sure if your online computer is monitored by spyware.
-You simply create your messages on an offline computer and encrypt your payload with minicrypt.
+You simply create your messages on an offline computer and encrypt your payload with minicrypt, prior sending data with your online computer.

 ## oc_email_server.go